Bead Spinner How to Use a Bead Spinner

-A bead spinner is not required, but if you tatt, couch, knit, crochet, or embroider with beads, or string many seed bead strands for making bead jewelry you may find this simple spindle tool a reason to celebrate!
+This simple spindle and bowl is not a required tool, but you make want to try a Bead Spinner if you string seed beads on to wire or thread to tatt, couch, weave, knit, crochet, couch, or embroider with beads, or string many seed bead strands for making bead jewelry you may find this spin of a bowl a reason to celebrate!

 bead spills

-using a fingertip to slide beads from the needle to the thread.
+by nabbing beads with the tip of the beading needle using a fingertip to slide beads from the needle to the thread over and over and over again.

 So where does the bead spinner come in?
-Hmmmm..is your short time to bead exhausted and you are still just stringing?
+Hmmmm..is your short time to bead exhausted by stringing?
 Would you be willing to practice just a little to make those beads leap onto the line?
-With its round bowl and spindle, bent tip needle and a delicate touch, welcome The Bead Spinner!
+With its round bowl and spindle, a slight bent to the needle tip, and a delicate touch,

 beading cable.
 Most important: bend a slight curve to the tip of your choice of beading needle as it is this curve that helps draw up the beads.